 Uncles, Grandmas, Friends…

-If you’re considering caring for a child you know, there are some hard questions to ask yourself, beforehand—check them out, below.
+If you’re considering caring for a child you know who is in foster care (called “kinship care”), there are some hard questions to ask yourself, beforehand—check them out, below.
 If the child resides out-of-state, there is a special process you must go through.
 If the child resides in Utah, Utah’s Division of Child & Family Services (DCFS) is the agency who decides where a child in foster care will be placed, so the first thing to do is contact the child’s caseworker at DCFS.

 If you’re selected to be the child’s caregiver, there are two paths: temporary custody and guardianship; and becoming a licensed foster parent.
 The path you take will be determined during your discussions with DCFS.
 If you’re not selected, we invite you to consider becoming a licensed foster parent for children not lucky enough to have kin able to take them in.